 Access, like Ring are static systems inside of C.ORE™, similar to a kernel, except they set no machine interfaces by themselves.
 They only exist in Memory once state is achieved.

 This section is meant to mimic the minimal code architecture of a micro-kernel, but it is mapped and activated differently because there are more parts.
 The convention is simply to achieve statefulness and control of the operator instance/user-space, not to provide extended peripherals or achieve low level things like power supply and CPU definitions.
 All of those things are assumed.
 So this is operating above that layer.
 The main advantage of these mock-virtual kernels like we have here is their small size and enforcement potential for various items in user-space.
 You could define a tight "no more and no less" system with a few hours of thinking.
 All extensions happen in OpenPackager™, which also interacts with Ring and Access to determine credential and ownership values for various operating items.
 It mainly attempts to confirm something in memory is as intended before committing more details to disk.
-Access, Ring, and what runs with them - OpenPackager™ exist mostly in non-perm or higher system routines, mostly existing in memory only.
+Access, Ring, and what runs with them - OpenPackager™ exist mostly in non-perm or higher system routines.
+Linkage to OpenPackager™ happens almost entirely in memory and when it manages a new program or routine, it remains aware of the amount of system resources that are currently available.

 The RING is no different once settings are read on startup.
-Mostly this following statement will hold true: once things are setup, the RING can scale an instance on one machine to many machine safer than a human could.
+Mostly the following statement will hold true: once things are setup, the RING can scale an instance on one machine to many machines safer than a human could.
+EntityScript™ deals with multiple-machine models, so the RING not changing but providing scaled modes through EntityScript™ templates was required.
+Some of the modules that are branched into by the RING are set into an immutable file-type that's enforced by the kernel itself.

-Separate instances of C.ORE™ can propagate through an automatic fabric provided.
+Separate instances of C.ORE™ can propagate through an automatic fabric provided that checks read-only values.

-There isn't meant to be any sort of changes to the ACCESS/ structure or configuration ever once the entity is "up".
-That's why the ACCESS section works on startup only to encode the RING with instance specific variables to define all of these decisions for now, including interfacing with the system configurations necessary to make this happen, log them, work with the other functioning parts of the program, etc.
+There isn't meant to be any sort of changes to the ACCESS/ structure either, and when a change occurs, the program state changes, which requires a new instance to be generated entirely.
+Once the entity is "up", the pre-defined values do not change and if they do, that is a New Entity™.
+That's why the ACCESS section works on startup only to encode the RING with instance specific variables that define all of these decisions that get made by C.ORE™ using EntityScript™ templates.
+This includes interfacing with the system configurations necessary to make immutable instances happen, log them when read,, and work with the other functioning parts of the program to give a type-check safe interface to the user.

-ACCESS like RING exists with explicitly defined sets of directions in a .entity file that's only readable by certain program types.
-They pull from a Data Slug ( .ds ) file elsewhere.
-These slugs are either privately owned and locally 'slugged' or publicly available to anyone at https://CORE.HOST/community/
+ACCESS - like RING, exists with explicitly defined sets of directions in a .entity file.
+These files are only readable by certain program types.
+They pull from a Data Slug datasheet ( .ds ) file elsewhere that can contain any type of data.
+These slugs are either privately owned and locally 'slugged' or publicly available to anyone at https://CORE.HOST/community/ through the CORE.HOST™ API.

 The C.ORE™ program sits inside of your home directory by default.
 If you're just starting it for the first time, you can put it there and do these three steps